Query Types

 Whenever a record is modified, the ronin.updatedAt metadata field will automatically get updated to the time when the update was performed.

-To remove individual records of a given RONIN schema, the drop query type can be used:
+To remove individual records of a given RONIN model, the remove query type can be used:

 Optionally, multiple fields may be provided for matching the record that should be removed: